 I’m sorry everyone to shut the pool down.
 It just hurts my heart too much to see other people ripping my designs off for a profit, when I, as the creator, don’t even sell them for a profit.
 So, with that said, I have removed all downloadable files below, information on what fonts were used, and how to edit these.
 I have also watermarked the images so they cannot be lifted and manipulated easily within a program.

 PLEASE NOTE PRIOR TO USE: This design is for personal use only and may not be downloaded, used, or altered in anyway for commercial use.
+This design is Creative Commons protected – as noted at the end of this post.
 Wedding Chicks is the only vendor with an agreement to use this design commercially.
 Wedding Chicks will be notified of listings found to be using any part of this design for profit.
 All blogs who wish to offer this template, or a version of it, for free are welcome to do so with clear and proper acknowledgement and a link back to this blog.

 Unauthorized replications of designs, for profit or for free without acknowledgement, is disheartening and disrespectful to the intent of this design and to all designers who work hard to produce original content.
 For those that have used this template personally and have loved it, thank you so much for your support.
 I choose to believe the majority of people who use this are doing so personally and the notes I’ve received of gratefulness are the reasons I’m still keeping this download up for now.
 Thank you again.